<?xml version="1.0" encoding="UTF-8"?>

 After some time a welcome screen will pop up.
 On this screen you can choose your language and choose between two options: <strong>Try Ubuntu</strong> and <strong>Install Ubuntu</strong>.<br />

 Select <strong>Try Ubuntu</strong>.
-In this case Linux OS will run directly from the CD or USB stick without changing any files on the hard drive.</p>
+The Linux OS will run directly from the CD or USB stick without changing any files on the hard drive.</p>

 <p><strong>STEP 3.</strong><br />